Adv-CS-class/app/README.md

 ---------------
 * Find suitable competition: https://www.challenge.gov/challenge/congressional-app-challenge-pa-07-rep-meehan/ (even though the app submission period has closed, we can still use the framework to shape our app development).

 * Build app in Swift language.
-UI done in Xcode (Derek Leung will take care of it).
+UI done in Xcode.
 Source code/files built and shared via Github.

 * Documentation/proof of concept.